javieitez/mydocs/docker_cheatsheet.md

 ```

 ### Networks
-> If two containers are on the same network, they can talk to each other.
+> :information_source: If two containers are on the same network, they can talk to each other.
 If they aren't, they can't.
 ```
 docker network create <network-name>
 ```